NA-Jalilius/URMobileCodingChallenge/README.md

 # URMobileCodingChallenge 💪 ✨

-This is a challenge, part of internship application process at United Remote.
+This is in response to a challenge, part of internship application process at United Remote (formerly Hidden Founders).

 # Technologies used 🔧 🔨